terraform-ibm-modules/terraform-ibm-powervs-workspace/reference-architectures/standard/deploy-arch-ibm-pvs-ws-standard.md

 Design requirements for 'Power Virtual Server workspace' - variation 'Standard'.(heat-map-deploy-arch-ibm-pvs-ws-standard.svg "Design requirements"){: caption="Figure 2.
 Scope of the solution requirements" caption-side="bottom"}

 IBM Cloud® Power Virtual Servers (PowerVS) is a public cloud offering that an enterprise can use to establish its own private IBM Power computing environment on shared public cloud infrastructure.
-PowerVS is logically isolated from all other public cloud tenants and infrastructure components, This solution provides a simple, modular framework to deploy a PowerVS workspace with optional networking and image import features from the IBM Cloud.
+PowerVS is logically isolated from all other public cloud tenants and infrastructure components, This solution provides a simple, modular framework to deploy a PowerVS workspace with ssh key, optional networking and image import features from the IBM Cloud.

 ## Key solution features
 - Minimal configuration for quick deployment